SQL Search: Behavior and Usage Overview

 Distributed Queries

-The query execution in NCache varies based on cache topology and the underlying client connectivity.
-In case of the mirror or replicated topology, the query is executed only on the node with which the client is connected.
-However, this is not the case when data is partitioned across the cluster nodes.
+The query executed in NCache varies based on the cache topology and the underlying client connectivity.
+In the case of the Mirrored or Replicated Topology, the query is executed only on the node with which the client connects.
+However, this does not occur when data partitions across the cluster nodes.

-The queries over a partitioned cluster are executed in a distributed manner primarily due to data partitioning.
-Query is executed individually on each node since client is connected to all the cluster nodes.
+The queries over a partitioned cluster execute in a distributed manner primarily due to data partitioning.
+The query executes individually on each node since the client connects to all the cluster nodes.
 The result set consisting of the required data is returned from each node and merged before returning the final result to the client.
-Here, the performance also relies on the number of cluster nodes and the size of the result returned by each node.
+Here, the performance also relies on the number of cluster nodes and the size of the result set returned by each node.

 Note

-The distributed query yields higher scalability in NCache due to partitioned data and parallel execution.
-When new nodes are added to the cluster, the partitioned data for each member is reduced.
-As a consequence, the query execution time spent by each server node reduces.
-Moreover, the network traffic also reduces due to the concurrent execution on each node.
+The Distributed Query yields higher scalability in NCache due to the partitioned data and its parallel execution.
+When new nodes join the cluster, the partitioned data for each member reduces.
+Therefore, the query execution time spent by each server node is reduced.
+Moreover, the network traffic also reduces - due to the concurrent execution on each node.

 Important

-Make sure to close the instance of ICacheReader
+Make sure you close the instance of ICacheReader

 after execution, as it is necessary to clean the resources.